yezholov/programming-languages-project-materials/project_materials/Project Specification.md

 The main entity of the whole parser. `Statement` is implemented as an enumeration because adding functionality is as easy as adding an enumeration constant and implementing functionality for that enumeration constant (implementation in the database command interpreter, which is not a part of this project).
 Parsing any correct `SELECT` or `CREATE`  (or `UPDATE`, `INSERT INTO`, ... hypothetically) statement should be turned into an instance of this enumeration.
 Ultimately, your main parser function (something like `build_statement(query: &str) -> Statement`) should return this enumeration.

 The `SELECT` statement has four components:
-1. `columns` – A vector of columns from the selected table that the database should return.
+1. `columns` – A vector of columns (selection expressions) from the selected table that the database should return.
 2. `from` – A simple string, containing a table that is being queried (we aren't doing joins because they complicate stuff too much for this project).
 3. `where` – A single expression that is the actual filter for the database query.
 It is wrapped in an `Option` because not every `SELECT` query contains a filter.
 The actual name is `r#where` because in Rust, `where` is a reserved keyword, and the prefix `r#` means: interpret this token as a raw string, do not check for keyword matches.
 4. `orderby` – A vector of expressions that define how the data should be ordered.
 A vector is needed because the data can be ordered by the first column, and then all data that has the same first column can be ordered by the second column, ...
 Also, the data can be ordered not simply by columns, but by complex expressions as well.